project-alice-assistant/docs/docs/satsetup/README.md

    - If you wonder what's check the [Preinstalled Packages Section](preinstalled)

 ::: tip
-You need the AliceSatellite installed and running on your main unit!
+You need the AliceSatellite Skill installed and running on your main unit!
 :::

 - Flash the image to your SD card